 This program is designed for students seeking a rigorous, technically based business degree comparable in content to most Bachelor of Commerce degrees in Canada.
 Courses in all core business areas are required, including marketing, statistics, financial accounting, management accounting, finance, economics, information systems, strategic management, organization behaviour, and commercial law.

 All students in the Bachelor of Commerce program will complete a common set of core courses in Years 1, 2, 3, and 4.
 The core courses are the same for the general Bachelor of Commerce degree and the following three majors.

 The Accounting Major is designed for students wishing to pursue an accounting career, and offers flexibility and generous transfer arrangements to meet professional accounting association requirements.
 Students will focus on financial, management and taxation accounting, along with auditing and accounting information systems.

-The e-Commerce Major is intended for students with a career focus in the areas of e-Commerce and management information systems, and is delivered using online systems.
+The Business Technology Management Major is intended for students with a career focus in the areas of business technology management and management information systems, and is delivered using online systems.

 The Finance Major is a contemporary major, integrating finance and economics courses to provide graduates with a broad exposure to this growing services sector.
 The field of financial services involves the study of financial markets, financial instruments and investment decision making, and analyzes alternative methods to obtain, manage, and use capital by institutions and individuals.

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.

 Counselling Services offers an assessment website, "Mapping Your Future: Your Career and Athabasca University."
 Athabasca University has also developed program learning outcomes that describe the career options that may be available to you upon graduating.